 Replace melamine dishes with plastic plates and bowls.
 You can easily find products that are BPA-free, light weight, and great for outdoors.

 For kids, try a line of silicone products, which are safe, heat resistant, easy to clean and dishwasher safe.
-You can also find dishes for babies in stainless steel, which is microwave and dishwasher safe and feature convenient silicone straws and handles.
+You can also find dishes for babies in stainless steel with convenient silicone straws and handles.

 Plastic Takeout Containers